ROCm/rocBLAS/docs/how-to/Programmers_Guide.rst

   }

 These ``bad_arg`` test function templates should be used to set arguments programmatically where it is simpler than the yaml approach, for example to pass NULL pointers.
-It is expected that member variable values in the Arguments parameter will not be utilized with the common exception of ``arg.fortran`` which can drive selection of C and FORTRAN API bad argument tests.
+It is expected that member variable values in the Arguments parameter will not be utilized with the common exception of ``api`` member variable of Arguments which can drive selection of C, FORTRAN, C_64, or FORTRAN_64 API bad argument tests.

 All functions should be generalized with template parameters as much as possible, to avoid copy-and-paste code.